How to Divert Traffic Using IP2Location in a Next.js Website — SitePoint

 now secrets add NEXT_SERVER_IP2PROXY_API <ip2proxy api key>

-You can learn more about managing environment variables and secrets on the Zeit dashboard here.
+You can learn more about managing environment variables and secrets on the Vercel dashboard here.
 With that defined, deploying our application is as simple as executing the following command:

 now --prod

-The command will automatically run the build process, then deploy it to Zeit’s servers.
+The command will automatically run the build process, then deploy it to Vercel’s servers.
 The whole process should run under a minute.
 The production server URL will be automatically copied to your clipboard.
 Simply open a new tab on your browser and paste the URL.
 You should see something similar to below:

 Testing the Site with Free Proxy Services